 - Mon - Fri : 8 am - 5 pm

 Instruction in English focuses on clear communication in all types of writing, an activity sustained through insightful reading of both nonfiction and imaginative literature.
 The English Department offers courses for those who wish to pursue a degree at RCC, or to study English for personal and professional reasons.
 We help students write and speak effectively while thinking critically.
 Students may participate in writing workshops, study the works of various cultures, learn the fundamentals of journalism, study abroad, and more.

-Students interested in a degree in English can begin their educational goals by pursuing the Associate in Arts (AA) degree in Liberal Arts and Sciences: Humanities and Social Science.
+Students interested in a degree in English can begin their educational goals by pursuing the Associate of Arts (AA) degree in Liberal Arts and Science: Humanities and Social Science.

 Meet our Faculty